achimcc/canvas-ui-redux/README.md

     })
     ```
     So, what it does is updating the redux store `connectStatus` value to `Connecting`.
 2. After reaching the store, it will bre processed by all the epics of the middleware.
-The Epics are observables listening to the dispatched actions and responding to them. you can see all epics in the folder `/modules/redux/epics` and this is all the business logic which treats the interactions with Polkadot API.
+The Epics are observables listening to the dispatched actions.
+If the actions ind is listenign to gets dispatched, it is processing a series of possibly asynchroous tasks and finally dispatching other action containing the processing results (e.g. responses from a Smart Contract Call).
+You can see all epics in the folder `/modules/redux/epics` and this is already all the business logic which treats the interactions with Polkadot API.
 In case of actions.api.connect, the following epic will run:
 ```
 const connect: Epic<Action<any>, Action<any>, RootState, Dependencies> = (